William Edward Ellis: World War II

 The group carried out its most intensive strike schedule in October.
-Ellis won the Distinguished Flying Cross and the Navy Cross for his role as target coordinator this month.
+Ellis received the Distinguished Flying Cross and the Navy Cross for his role as target coordinator that month.
 The latter was awarded for Ellis's role in the Battle of Leyte Gulf.
 He flew three consecutive ten-hour days throughout the engagement, confronting two geographically distinct enemy formations both containing capital ships.
 He was singled out in particular for his role as target coordinator in the initial strikes against the Japanese battleship force and its Yamato-class battleships.
 Under his leadership, Air Group 18 racked up 187 enemies destroyed airborne, 69 ships sunk and a number of others damaged, including a carrier, a light carrier and five battleships.
-Ellis served as Air Officer up until April 1945, when Intrepid suffered its fifth kamikaze crash and had to return to port for extensive repairs.
+Ellis served as air officer up until April 1945, when Intrepid suffered its fifth kamikaze crash and had to return to port for extensive repairs.

-Post-War
+Post-war

 After the war, Ellis served as CO of the Fleet All Weather Training Unit Atlantic, at Naval Air Station Key West, Florida.
 He began this duty in 1948 and remained there until 1949, at which time he briefly met President Harry S. Truman.
 Ellis attended the Naval War College for the term 1950 – 1951.
 From July 1953 – July 1954 he captained the USS Badoeng Strait, an escort carrier recently modernized to serve in an anti-submarine warfare role.

 In 1956 Ellis was made captain of the Navy's new supercarrier USS Forrestal.
-He commanded the ship during its inaugural cruise and subsequently was fleeted up to Rear admiral on July 18, 1958.
-His first post as a two-star admiral was Chief of Staff to Commander Carrier Division 6.
-Ellis stepped back into a command role with his appointment as Commander Carrier Division 2 in 1961.
-On June 2, 1964 he was given a third star and Vice admiral rank, and put in charge of the Sixth Fleet.
+He commanded the ship during its inaugural cruise and subsequently was fleeted up to rear admiral on July 18, 1958.
+His first post as a two-star admiral was chief of staff to Commander Carrier Division 6.
+Ellis stepped back into a command role with his appointment as commander of Carrier Division 2 in 1961.
+On June 2, 1964, he was given a third star and vice admiral rank, and put in charge of the Sixth Fleet.
 After two years serving in this capacity he was relieved of his command and awarded the Distinguished Service Medal.
 Specifically recognized in his full citation are Ellis's adroit management of an Atlantic command at a time when the Vietnam War pulled increasing Navy resource to the Pacific; and the swiftness with which he assisted in the recovery of a hydrogen bomb lost off the coast of Spain.
-Ellis's final position within the Navy was as Chief of Staff to the Supreme Allied Commander Atlantic, a post he served in during his last year of service, 1968.
-He died in a Norfolk, Virginia hospital on September 26, 1982 as a result of cancer.
+Ellis's final position within the Navy was as chief of staff to the Supreme Allied Commander Atlantic, a post he served in during his last year of service, 1968.
+He died in a Norfolk, Virginia, hospital on September 26, 1982, as a result of cancer.